joshhighet/bebop/README.md

 # bebop

-:construction: _this project is a work in progress under active development_

 ---

-inspired by the now defunct [onionscan](https://github.com/s-rah/onionscan), bebop is a collection of checks that attempt to reveal and uncloak hidden services
+inspired by the now defunct [onionscan](https://github.com/s-rah/onionscan), bebop is my spin on a suite checks if you're attempting to reveal and uncloak hidden services

-this is aimed to help expedite mundane checks when investigating onion services and locations fronted by cdn's
+bebop it is aimed to help expedite some of the many mundane tasks involved in investigating onion services and locations fronted by cdn's

 ```mermaid
 graph LR